-This incorporation of 3D approach in 2D disciple will continue in the sculpture project where the students will construct a form using chipboard.
-The structure will then become a canvas for their paintings.
+This incorporation of a 3D approach in 2D disciple will continue in the sculpture project where the students will construct a form using cardboard.
+The sculpture will then become a canvas for their paintings.
 Construction techniques and various methods of display will be discussed.
-This type of transformation of the 2D/3D disciplines enhances the discussion of contemporary practices and artists and giving the students necessary skillset to challenge design, form, structure and idea development.
+This type of transformation of the 2D/3D disciplines enhances the discussion of contemporary practices and artists, and gives the students necessary skill set to challenge design, form, structure and idea development.

 Students will be closely supervised to ensure safety.
 Class size is capped at 12.